Zabi82/KafkaLab/README.md

 ### OS for the lab

 Linux distribution (e.g. Ubuntu) preferred.
-Can manage with Windows as well
+Can manage with Windows as well but not the ideal one

 ### Install JDK 11